tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 We have made some progress, but we still need to have our texts show up next to the avatar like on Youtube, and remove the chat bubble backgrounds.

-To further customise the appearance of our messages, we go to the `.message` class and add the following:
+To have our messages float besides the username, we go to the `.message` class and add the following:

 ```
 display: flex;
 ```

-You also need to remove the border properties, so delete the associated border properties, ie `border-radius`, `border-width` and `border-style`.
+We also need to remove the border properties, so we delete the associated border properties, ie `border-radius`, `border-width` and `border-style`.
 Also delete `background-color`.
 The message class should look like so:

 ```